 - 5 cups chicken stock/broth or vegetable broth

 - 10 oz. green chiles jarred or canned, preferably fire roasted, mild or spicy depending on taste

 - crumbled queso fresco and chopped fresh cilantro for serving (optional)

-- In a heavy large pot, melt butter over medium heat.
+- In a heavy large pot, melt butter (2 tablespoons) over medium heat.

 - Add onions, sauté until softened (about 3 minutes).

-- Add potatoes, salt, corn, and chicken broth.
+- Add potatoes, kosher salt (1 teaspoon), frozen corn, and chicken broth (5 cups).
 Bring to a boil, cover, and simmer on low for a bout 20 minutes (or until potatoes are tender).

-- Ladle out about 2 cups of hot broth from the pot and whisk the masa into it, forming a thick paste.
+- Ladle out about 1.5 cups of hot broth from the pot into a small bowl or pyrex measuring cup and whisk the masa (1/3 cup) into it, forming a thick paste.
 It's OK if there are little pieces of corn or onion in it.

 - Add masa paste back to the soup and stir to incorporate.

-- Add the green chiles and cream to the soup and stir.
+- Add the green chiles and heavy cream (1 cup) to the soup and stir.

 - Serve with crumbled queso fresco and chopped fresh cilantro, if desired.